jsenv/file-size-impact/docs/api.md

 A string that can be either `added`, `removed`, `modified`.

-### sizeImpactMap

-An object mapping all transformations to a number representing impact on that file size.

-### sizeMapOnBase
+### sizeMapBeforeMerge

 An object mapping all transformations to a number corresponding to file size on base branch.
 This parameter is `null` when event is `added` because the file did not exists on base branch.

 ### sizeMapAfterMerge

 An object mapping all transformations to a number corresponding to file size after merging pr in base branch.
 This parameter is `null` when event is `deleted` because the file is gone.

+### sizeImpactMap

+An object mapping all transformations to a number representing impact on that file size.